-Abusing the chemical in mothballs can cause mental sluggishness, unsteady walking, and skin rashskin rash, warn French doctors who treated a girl hospitalized for the problem in Marseille.
+Abusing the chemical in mothballs can cause mental sluggishness, unsteady walking, and, warn French doctors who treated a girl hospitalized for the problem in Marseille.

 In a letter published in The New England Journal of Medicine, the doctors tell a cautionary tale about twin 18-year-old girls they treated.

 The first twin came to a Marseille hospital with several problems.
 She walked unsteadily, was mentally sluggish, had had a scaly rash that lasted a month, and was retaining urine.

 The doctors -- who included Lionel Feuillet, MD, who worked at a different Marseille hospital, the Hôpital de la Timone -- ran medical tests on the girl, but couldn’t figure out why she was sick.

 Then they discovered her twin also had a scaly rash -- although to a lesser degree -- and an unsteady gait.
 (This twin did not require hospitalization.)

 But the family had no history of nerve or skin problems.

 A few days later, the doctors made a breakthrough.